0xBBNG/HailiSambrano/README.md

 - 👋 Hi, I’m @HailiSambrano
 - 👀 I’m interested in python, cyber security, linux and raspberry pi.
 - 🌱 I’m currently learning javascript.
-- 📫 How to reach me @hailisambrano on twitter.
+- 📫 Reach me @hailisambrano on twitter.

 <!---
 HailiSambrano/HailiSambrano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.